ArchLinux Desktop Environment Survival Guide

 Code reference from ArchLinux BBS)

-3. If everything goes well, installation completes.
+3. If everything goes smoothly, the installation completes.
 After rebooting, you’ll see the root user’s shell terminal.

 4. Ensure network connectivity.
-Refer to Wireless network configuration.
-If tools are missing, re-enter USB system using arch-chroot to install.
+For assistance, see Wireless network configuration.
+If tools are missing, re-enter the USB system using arch-chroot to install them.

 Creating Login User Account